rufus-stone/hamarr/README.md

 ## Test and Example Build

 Hamarr includes a suite of tests using Catch2, and an example program that demonstrates most usage scenarios.
+The example program uses [spdlog](https://github.com/gabime/spdlog) for output, but CMake will fetch this for you if it is not already installed on your system.

-These are both enabled by default if Hamarr is the top level CMake project, and disabled by default if Hamarr is being used within another project.
+Building of the tests and the example program is enabled by default if Hamarr is the top level CMake project, and disabled by default if Hamarr is being used within another project.
 To override this and force the tests and/or examples to be built, enable the `BUILD_HAMARR_TESTS` and `BUILD_HAMARR_EXAMPLES` CMake options respectively, which will cause the `hamarr_tests` and `hamarr_examples` targets to be built.
 For example:

 ```shell
 git clone git@github.com:rufus-stone/hamarr.git